arikru/static-sites-generator/README.md

    ./main.sh
    ```

-3. **Serve**: Use any web server to serve the generated HTML files (running the main script automatically starts a local server that previews the created HTML files).
+3. **Serve**: Use any web server to serve the generated HTML files (running the main script automatically starts a local server defined in `server.py` that previews the created HTML files).